Iranian famine of 1942–1943: Events

 The British and the Soviets tried to strengthen their influence in their respective zones.
 The allies took control of the Trans-Iranian Railway and contracted half of Iran's publicly and privately owned trucks, thus occupying 75 percent of the country's food distribution capacity in the midst of the 1941 harvest.
 The remaining transportation capacities were quickly rendered unusable because of a restriction of the import of spare parts.
 That disrupted internal trade and social services and increased the cost of living by more than 700%.
 After a bad harvest in 1942, famine struck the British-occupied south.
 The British administration promised to supply the needed amount of grain, but failed to do so, and when the Iranian government turned to the United States for help, promised aid never substantiated even after months-long negotiations.
 The U.S. diplomat Louis G. Dreyfus initially reported to the US government that the food situation was serious, but he soon uttered doubts about any wheat shortage and recommended that the U.S. should support "the British stand and insist on Iran helping itself before relying on Allied imports".

 The British government blamed the situation on hoarding, inefficient distribution and an inadequate transport system, but Washington suspected that the British had deliberately manipulated the food supply to further their own political objectives.
 Meanwhile, the Soviets banned food shipments from the north, claimed that they needed the resources for the people and soldiers fighting the Germans, and blamed British mismanagement for the famine since no similar conditions existed in the Soviet-held areas.
-However, officials who visited Iran before the invasion noted that Iranians were already in near-starvation nationwide.
+However, officials who visited Iran before the invasion noted that Iranians already had food shortages nationwide.

-Polish refugee at an evacuation camp in Iran carrying bread (1943).

 In April 1941, the American consul had traveled in eastern, central and southern Iran and noted the conditions:

 "I think the most striking feature of the trip was the scarcity of food throughout the country.
 With one unimportant exception, every place on the route was short of food, and in many, no bread whatever was available… The Iranian authorities did not restrict the exportation of foodstuffs after a severe shortage in 1940; and there is slight reason to believe that the shortage now will make them more prudent in the future.
 In fact, grain monopoly agents were collecting grain in the region about Bojnord when I passed through, for export to Germany via the Soviet Union."In August 1941, on the eve of the Allied invasion, the average wage was 8 rials per day:"Thus it will be seen that the wage is insufficient even for food for a family and most workers have a starvation diet… It is not possible to buy adequate clothing or even to dream of luxuries such as education of the children."